moinox80/cm2104-group-webapp-group_y/final/readme.md

 --Email validation
 --Ensures there cant be multiple users with same name/email --stores password as hashed and salted
---can reset password using reset key and email(sendgrid)
+--can reset password using reset key and email(sendgrid) email usually goes to trach, and sometimes the handler ignores it completely so you might have to resend. in other words, no one trusts my email.

 -Site Usage